-Let me assure you that this is an incredibly engaging and interesting course.
-Some students even say it’s fun.
-It is definitely a lot of work, but everyone who finishes it feels that it was well worth the effort.
+Let me assure you that both Hist.
+17A and 17B are incredibly engaging and interesting courses.
+They are definitely a lot of work, but everyone who finishes feels that it was well worth the effort.
 I am incredibly passionate about how history affects our lives today, and I make everything we study relevant to our contemporary world.
 I love engaging with students in deep and significant discussions, so my courses encourage (and require) really active participation.
 This class is not about simple regurgitation of historical facts and data.

 If you have any questions, please feel free to email me.